 In this memorandum, our focus is placed on the undergraduate education required to produce knowledge and direct it toward continuous innovation.
 We call for an entirely new undergraduate education mission –one that requires a different vocabulary and mindset compared to the now globally-distributed education missions for agricultural, industrial, and information-based societies.
 We believe that reforming undergraduate education to lead the competition in knowledge production and innovation is accomplishable; that it is appropriate, harmonizes with workforce needs, and better prepares students for post-graduate work.
 Under the circumstances, it will not do to simply call for interdisciplinarity, which mostly turns out to be cross-disciplinarity.
 Achieving the Leapfrog Paradigm will require transdisciplinarity (the dynamic creation of new disciplines) and postdisciplinarity (the creation of routinely productive uniqueness at the level of the individual).

-The University of Minnesota's strategic repositioning really didn't take it very far, and it did not see the upward ticks in ranking that it desired.
+The University of Minnesota's strategic repositioning was taken seriously by neither the administration nor the univeristy commenity.
+As a result, the "U" did not see the upward ticks in ranking that it desired.
 Yet the world moves on, and I’m really happy our ‘memo movement’ inspired others on leapfrogging in education.